nvinayvarma189/nvinayvarma189.github.io/content/posts/house-hunting.md

 1. If you are short on time and don't want to go through all the hassle
     1. Try contacting some brokers.
-    2. You can get the No broker package.
+    2. You can get the No Broker package.
 I’ve heard from many folks that they found it very helpful in terms of saving time.
 2. If you are short on money
     1. You can save brokerage if you can find a vacancy by yourself.
 One option is to rent a vehicle ([Royal Brothers](https://www.royalbrothers.com/) and [Vogo](https://vogo.in/)) or a [Yulu Dex](https://www.yulu.bike/products/dex/) or ask a friend.
 Then keep roaming around your area of interest and you will find To-Let boards (I found a lot of good options this way).
     2. **Beware:** The To-Let boards you see on electric poles and trees are most likely broker numbers.
 If you see a To-Let board attached to the gate or walls of a house, then it is safe to assume that is by the owners themselves.